 What about 2018?
 What has changed?
 For MBA students filing a resident tax return in 2018 and meeting certain income requirements, they can possibly deduct as much as $4,000 of tuition as an "above the line" deduction or take a "learning tax credit" for 20% of their tuition cost.
 However, this latter deduction maxes out at $2,000 lifetime and certain income maxima must not be exceeded to qualify.

 There is considerable good news for self-employed MBA students.
 While TCJA 2017 eliminated the work related education deduction for employees, the deduction for self-employed individuals remains intact if you properly qualify, i.e., this group can potentially continue to fully deduct MBA tuition, books and class materials against any self- employment income.

 TCJA 2017 is new legislation and offers both opportunities and constraints.
 If what is outlined above seems applicable to your particular situation, consult with an accountant for clarification, i.e., your accountant is the appropriate person to provide you with the proper advice regarding MBA expense deductions under this new legislation.

 An MBA has considerably more benefits to your career than just tax benefits.
 Why don't you make some time on your schedule to attend one of our

-MBA Information Sessions and learn more about the many positive attributes of UHD's MBA program.
+MBA Information Sessions and learn more about the many positive attributes of UHD's unique and highly rated MBA program.